bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-12-28-newsletter.md

 [^fn-dandelion-lite]:
     Lightweight clients using the Bitcoin P2P network don't relay transactions for other users---they only send their own transactions.
-This means that any transactions sent from a P2P lite client can be associated with the client's network identity (e.g. IP address).
+This means that any transactions sent from a P2P light client can be associated with the client's network identity (e.g. IP address).
 Dandelion is just a routing protocol and so cannot eliminate this privacy leak.
-Instead, P2P lite clients should always send transactions using an anonymity network such as Tor (and should use a different throw-away network identity for each spending transaction).
+Instead, P2P light clients should always send transactions using an anonymity network such as Tor (and should use a different throw-away network identity for each spending transaction).